WorldofKerry/Python2Verilog/README.md

 ## Tested Generations

-Outputs of tests in repo can be found as a [github workflow artifact](https://nightly.link/WorldofKerry/Python2Verilog/workflows/python-package/main/tests-data.zip)
+The Github Actions run all the tests with writing enabled.
+You may find its output as a [Github Artifact](https://nightly.link/WorldofKerry/Python2Verilog/workflows/pytest/main/tests-data.zip).

 ## For Developers

-Based on my experimentation with a [C to Verilog converter](https://github.com/WorldofKerry/c2hdl).

-Architecture is based on [LLVM](https://llvm.org/).

 To setup pre-commit, run `pre-commit install`.

+[Github Issues](https://github.com/WorldofKerry/Python2Verilog/issues) is used for tracking.

 ### Epics

-- Support arrays
+- Support arrays (and their unrolling)
 - Mimic combinational logic with "regular" Python functions
-- Division approximations
+- Division approximations (and area/timing analysis)

 ## Docs

-- cd to `docs/`
-- `sphinx-apidoc -o . ../python2verilog/`
-- `make html`
+Uses sphinx.
+Run commands used by [Github Actions](.github/workflows/sphinx.yml).

 ## Random Planning, Design, and Notes

-## What needs to be duplicated in testbenches?
+### What needs to be duplicated in testbenches?

 declare I/O and other signals
 declare DUT
 start clock

 loop for each test case

 - start signal
 - while wait for done signal
   - clock
   - set start zero
   - display output
     endloop

 ### Potential API